 Why?
 Because, according to the court, these are only interviews with county social workers which are just that – interviews.
 They are not court proceedings.
 And even worse, no Miranda warning is needed because the county social workers are not law enforcement officers.
 The whole opinion is a problem.
 It puts criminal defendants at a terrible disadvantage and stuck with making a nearly impossible decision of whether to risk incriminating themselves.

 Bottom line: If you or a loved one is suspected of child endangerment and has been contacted by a county social worker to discuss the case, contact an attorney immediately.
-For a free and confidential consultation, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 or get in touch via the secure contact form on this page.